Prakash-code-sys/Self-ticket-Generate/README.md

 from final
 where kalyan = 'C' and code = 'C'

+--Block B
 union
 select healthcheck,types,mins,date,
 case
+--To elect 2 out of 8 people
 when count_b = '2' and prashant = 'B' and prasath = 'B' and code = 'B1' then 'Prashanth'
 when count_b = '2' and prashant = 'B' and prasath = 'B' and code = 'B2' then 'Prasath'
 when count_b = '2' and prashant = 'B' and kalyan = 'B' and code = 'B1' then 'Prashanth'
 when count_b = '2' and prashant = 'B' and kalyan = 'B' and code = 'B2' then 'Kalyan'
 when count_b = '2' and prashant = 'B' and venkadesh = 'B' and code = 'B1' then 'Prashanth'
 when count_b = '2' and prashant = 'B' and venkadesh = 'B' and code = 'B2' then 'Venkadesh'
 when count_b = '2' and prashant = 'B' and vineeth = 'B' and code = 'B1' then 'Prashanth'
 when count_b = '2' and prashant = 'B' and vineeth = 'B' and code = 'B2' then 'Vineeth'
 when count_b = '2' and prashant = 'B' and balaji = 'B' and code = 'B1' then 'Prashanth'
 when count_b = '2' and prashant = 'B' and balaji = 'B' and code = 'B2' then 'Balaji'
 when count_b = '2' and prashant = 'B' and prakash = 'B' and code = 'B1' then 'Prashanth'
 when count_b = '2' and prashant = 'B' and prakash = 'B' and code = 'B2' then 'Prakash'
 when count_b = '2' and prakash = 'B' and prasath = 'B' and code = 'B1' then 'Prakash'
 when count_b = '2' and prakash = 'B' and prasath = 'B' and code = 'B2' then 'Prasath'
 when count_b = '2' and prakash = 'B' and kalyan = 'B' and code = 'B1' then 'Prakash'
 when count_b = '2' and prakash = 'B' and kalyan = 'B' and code = 'B2' then 'Kalyan'
 when count_b = '2' and prakash = 'B' and venkadesh = 'B' and code = 'B1' then 'Prakash'
 when count_b = '2' and prakash = 'B' and venkadesh = 'B' and code = 'B2' then 'Venkadesh'
 when count_b = '2' and prakash = 'B' and vineeth = 'B' and code = 'B1' then 'Prakash'
 when count_b = '2' and prakash = 'B' and vineeth = 'B' and code = 'B2' then 'Vineeth'
 when count_b = '2' and prakash = 'B' and balaji = 'B' and code = 'B1' then 'Prakash'
 when count_b = '2' and prakash = 'B' and balaji = 'B' and code = 'B2' then 'Balaji'
 when count_b = '2' and prasath = 'B' and kalyan = 'B' and code = 'B1' then 'Prasath'
 when count_b = '2' and prasath = 'B' and kalyan = 'B' and code = 'B2' then 'Kalyan'
 when count_b = '2' and prasath = 'B' and venkadesh = 'B' and code = 'B1' then 'Prasath'
 when count_b = '2' and prasath = 'B' and venkadesh = 'B' and code = 'B2' then 'Venkadesh'
 when count_b = '2' and prasath = 'B' and vineeth = 'B' and code = 'B1' then 'Prasath'
 when count_b = '2' and prasath = 'B' and vineeth = 'B' and code = 'B2' then 'Vineeth'
 when count_b = '2' and prasath = 'B' and balaji = 'B' and code = 'B1' then 'Prasath'
 when count_b = '2' and prasath = 'B' and balaji = 'B' and code = 'B2' then 'Balaji'
 when count_b = '2' and balaji = 'B' and kalyan = 'B' and code = 'B1' then 'Balaji'
 when count_b = '2' and balaji = 'B' and kalyan = 'B' and code = 'B2' then 'Kalyan'
 when count_b = '2' and balaji = 'B' and venkadesh = 'B' and code = 'B1' then 'Balaji'
 when count_b = '2' and balaji = 'B' and venkadesh = 'B' and code = 'B2' then 'Venkadesh'
 when count_b = '2' and balaji = 'B' and vineeth = 'B' and code = 'B1' then 'Balaji'
 when count_b = '2' and balaji = 'B' and vineeth = 'B' and code = 'B2' then 'Vineeth'
 when count_b = '2' and kalyan = 'B' and venkadesh = 'B' and code = 'B1' then 'Kalyan'
 when count_b = '2' and kalyan = 'B' and venkadesh = 'B' and code = 'B2' then 'Venkadesh'
 when count_b = '2' and kalyan = 'B' and vineeth = 'B' and code = 'B1' then 'Kalyan'
 when count_b = '2' and kalyan = 'B' and vineeth = 'B' and code = 'B2' then 'Vineeth'
 when count_b = '2' and venkadesh = 'B' and vineeth = 'B' and code = 'B1' then 'Venkadesh'
 when count_b = '2' and venkadesh = 'B' and vineeth = 'B' and code = 'B2' then 'Vineeth'
 when count_b = '2' and vinoth = 'B' and prashant = 'B' and code = 'B1' then 'Vinoth'
 when count_b = '2' and vinoth = 'B' and prashant = 'B' and code = 'B2' then 'Prashanth'
 when count_b = '2' and vinoth = 'B' and prakash = 'B' and code = 'B1' then 'Vinoth'
 when count_b = '2' and vinoth = 'B' and prakash = 'B' and code = 'B2' then 'Prakash'
 when count_b = '2' and vinoth = 'B' and kalyan = 'B' and code = 'B1' then 'Vinoth'
 when count_b = '2' and vinoth = 'B' and kalyan = 'B' and code = 'B2' then 'Kalyan'
 when count_b = '2' and vinoth = 'B' and balaji = 'B' and code = 'B1' then 'Vinoth'
 when count_b = '2' and vinoth = 'B' and balaji = 'B' and code = 'B2' then 'Balaji'
 when count_b = '2' and vinoth = 'B' and venkadesh = 'B' and code = 'B1' then 'Vinoth'
 when count_b = '2' and vinoth = 'B' and venkadesh = 'B' and code = 'B2' then 'Venkadesh'
 when count_b = '2' and vinoth = 'B' and vineeth = 'B' and code = 'B1' then 'Vinoth'
 when count_b = '2' and vinoth = 'B' and vineeth = 'B' and code = 'B2' then 'Vineeth'
 when count_b = '2' and vinoth = 'B' and prasath = 'B'  and code = 'B1' then 'Vinoth'
 when count_b = '2' and vinoth = 'B' and prasath = 'B'  and code = 'B2' then 'Prasath'
 when count_b = '1' and vineeth = 'B' and shift = 'B' then 'Vineeth'
 when count_b = '1' and prakash = 'B' and shift = 'B' then 'Prakash'
 when count_b = '1' and balaji = 'B' and shift = 'B' then 'Balaji'